keebanvillarreal/zetton/README.md

 ## About

-**Zetton** is developed by the **UTSA Cyber Jedis Quantum Cybersecurity Team**, a group of researchers exploring the intersection of quantum computing and digital security.
+**Zetton** is developed by the **UTSA Cyber Jedis Quantum Cybersecurity Research Interest Group**, a group of researchers exploring the intersection of quantum computing and digital security.

 **Contact**: keeban.villarreal@my.utsa.edu
 **Repository**: https://github.com/keebanvillarreal/zetton